 Growing Tree Tomatoes

 Learning how to grow a tamarillo tomato tree is easy with the proper conditions.
-Tree tomatoes grow best in areas where the temperatures stay above 50 F. (10 C.) but can tolerate temperatures as low as 28 F. (-2 C.), though there will be some dieback.
-Even under the best conditions though, the average lifespan of a tree tomato is about 4 years.
+Tree tomatoes grow best in areas where the temperatures stay above 50 degrees F. (10 C.) but can tolerate temperatures as low as 28 degrees F. (-2 C.), though there will be some dieback.
+Even under the best conditions though, the average lifespan of a tree tomato is about four years.
 If you would like to grow a tree tomato in colder climates, you will want to keep it in a container so that it can be brought in for the winter.

 Tree tomatoes tolerate many soil conditions as long as it’s well draining, though compost-enriched soil is preferable for optimal growth.

 The tree tomato tamarillo also needs placement in full sun, though in hotter climates it can be planted in areas with partial shade.
 Due to the shallow root system of these trees, adequate wind protection may also be necessary, such as near the house.